-Founded by Ron Green in Mandeville, Louisiana in 1996 and franchising since 2005, the number of locations has expanded in recent years from 11 in 2008 to the current total of 75 (up from the previously reported total of 71), of which 32 are company-owned and all are located in the US.
+Founded by Ron Green in Mandeville, Louisiana in 1996 and franchising since 2005, the number of locations has expanded in recent years from 20 in 2012 to the current total of 75 (up from the previously reported total of 71), of which 32 are company-owned and all are located in the US.

 8. Boomarang Diner

 Boomarang Diner is a full-service 1950s-style chain of diners that serves breakfast all day with its motto “Not Fast Food, Good Food Fast.”
 The breakfast menu includes four different breakfast combination platters, four different omelets, pancakes, biscuits and gravy, an eggwich, and several breakfast sides such as hash browns.
 The company’s approach is to skip all the “corporate mumbo jumbo” and just stick to providing people with proven staples and quality service.

-Founded by Charles Degraffenreid in Muskogee, Oklahoma in 2006 and franchising since then, the number of locations has grown from 29 in 2014 to the current total of 53 (down from the previously reported total of 55 in 2019, of which 25 were company-owned and all were located in the US (all in Oklahoma, with one in Arkansas).
+Founded by Charles Degraffenreid in Muskogee, Oklahoma in 2006 and franchising since then, the number of locations has grown from 29 in 2014 to the current total of 53 (down from the previously reported total of 55), of which 26 are company-owned and all are located in the US.

 9. Eggs Up Grill